1

 Prepare the Mac IP

 For the tested ASUS Rescue path, prepare Mac Ethernet as 192.168.1.10 with subnet mask 255.255.255.0, and leave Router/Gateway empty on that recovery interface.
-Keep another internet path such as Wi-Fi or hotspot only if needed for unlock or restore.
+Keep another internet path such as Wi-Fi or hotspot only if needed for purchase, re-download, or online guides.

 Use official ASUS firmware